Short Research Article

 Obrium maculatum (Olivier)1

-Total Number of Individuals (N)6
+Total number of individuals (N)6

-Species Richness (s)3
+Species richness (s)3

 Table 7.
 Cerambycid (Coleoptera: Cerambycidae) Species Captured in Fuller Preserve, 2008 (Central Wood County, OH).